WindDAnalytics/CaseStudy01/README.md

 ***

-#### 2. Merge beer data with breweries data by Breweryid.
+#### 2. Merge beer data with breweries data by Brewery ID.
 Print first 6 observations and the last six observations to check the merged file.

 ```{r echo=FALSE}
 library(readr)